Employer of Record

 13th Month Salary

 There is no legal obligation to provide a 13th or 14th-month salary.
-However, it is a common practice to offer holiday bonuses, typically amounting to 50% of the holiday pay when provided.
+However, it is common practice in Finland to provide holiday bonus where required by a collective agreement or employer policy.

 Probation Period

 Both employer and employee can agree on a trial period at the start of the employment.
-It must be clearly defined before work begins, and both parties can terminate the contract during this period.
-The maximum trial period is six months, extendable in case of sick or family leave.
-Fixed-term contracts limit the trial period to half the contract’s length, with a maximum of six months.
-Collective agreements’ provisions on trial periods must be adhered to if applicable.
-Termination during the trial period is not allowed based on discriminatory grounds.
+It must be clearly agreed before work begins, and both parties can terminate the contract during this period.
+The maximum trial period is six months.
+If the employee is absent due to incapacity for work or family leave during the trial period, the employer may extend it by one month for each 30 calendar days of absence.
+In fixed-term contracts, the trial period may not exceed half of the contract term and never more than six months.
+Termination during the trial period is not allowed on discriminatory or otherwise improper grounds.

 Payroll in Finland